-This is a super easy low-discard gluten-free sourdough starter recipe made with millet flour!
+This is a super easy low-discard gluten-free sourdough starter recipe made with whole-grain millet flour!
 It is lectin-free as well.
 All you need is some flour, water, and a little bit of patience!
 After about 10 days you will be able to make a gorgeous gluten-free sourdough boule.

 What Is a Sourdough Starter?

-Sourdough starter is wild yeast that we use to make bread.
-Gluten-intolerant people can’t have regular sourdough so to make a gluten-free sourdough loaf we need to use a gluten-free sourdough starter.
 To make a starter without gluten you can use a large variety of different gluten-free flours.
 For example, you can make a sourdough starter with brown rice flour, millet flour, teff flour, buckwheat, and even chickpea flour.

 Is Millet Flour Gluten-Free?

-Yes, millet flour is naturally gluten-free!
+Yes, millet flour is naturally a whole-grain gluten-free flour!
 You can use it to make my homemade rice-free flour blend which is great for making plenty of gluten-free recipes.
-I especially like it in this gluten-free fermented challah, these fluffy gluten-free sourdough rolls, and these sourdough gluten-free cinnamon rolls.

 Ingredients

-Millet flour – you can buy it in a grocery store, order it online or make it at home.
+Millet flour - you can buy it in a grocery store, order it online, or make it at home.
 Millet flour is made from millet seeds which can be easily ground at home by using a blender and a sieve.

 Water – use room temperature water for the best results.
 To always have some room-temperature water on hand, get a glass bottle with a lid and pour some water in it.
 Leave the bottle on the kitchen counter and use the water whenever needed!